puppy101puppy/Deep-Z/README.md

 ## Release Note:
 v1.1: 01/30/3019, stable plugin release.
 v1.2: 02/23/2019, stable plugin release.
-Added image intensity evaluation to compensate for illumination variances for user images.
+Added image intensity evaluation to compensate for illumination variances for user images. v1.3: 02/26/2019, stable plugin release.
+Used triangle threshold to separate sample and background to compensate for sample sparsity variances for user images.